Geographic Information Systems (GIS) Connects Geography with Data

 So what exactly do you need to make your spreadsheets (and other spatial information) come to life?

-1. Hardware – Hardware ranges from powerful servers to mobile phones.
-The CPU is your workhorse.
-Data processing is the name of the game.
-GIS analysts often need dual monitors, boatloads of storage and crisp graphic processing cards.
+You need HARDWARE such as a GIS workstation.
+Actually, it could be anything from powerful servers to mobile phones.
+The CPU is your workhorse and data processing is the name of the game.
+In addition, GIS analysts often need dual monitors, boatloads of storage and crisp graphic processing cards.

-2. Software – The GIS software options out there seem endless.
+Lastly, you need SOFWARE.
+Really, the GIS software options out there seem endless.
 From ArcGIS, QGIS, GRASS GIS, SuperGIS, SAGA GIS to JUMP GIS… The range of GIS products to choose from can get a bit “ridiculous” at times.
-Here’s a quick guide to get you started:
+But this list of free GIS sofware will help.

 Drive Decision-Making in Real World Applications

-Most people think GIS is all about mapping data.
-But governments, businesses and people are attracted to GIS like magnets because of the power of spatial analysis.
+Most people think GIS is only about “making maps”.
+But governments, businesses and people harness the power of GIS because of the insights of spatial analysis.

-It’s been a gradual shift away from paper maps.
-Instead, they pay close attention to computer-based spatial data.
+Over the years, we’ve seen a gradual shift away from paper maps.
+Instead, users build digital maps with computer-based spatial data.

-Some of the largest problems of our planet are best understood spatially – climate change, natural disasters and population dynamics.
+Some of the largest problems of our planet are best understood spatially.
+For example, climate change, natural disasters and population dynamics are all geographic in nature.

 How do you solve problems in a GIS?
-The answer is through spatial analysis.
-Spatial analysis gives perspective in understanding relationships between spatial and attribute data.
+The answer is through spatial analysis which understands relationships between spatial and attribute data.

 Spatial analysis examples: